ActuallyTaylor/HydrogenReporter/README.md

 ## Reporter Screenshots
 ### Logger
+The logger view shows all of the logs that have been logged with `LOG`.
+Totals and percentages are also shown so you can see the overall statistics of your logs.

 ![Screenshot of the Logger](./assets/logger.png)

 ### View Inspector
+The view inspector shows all of the state variables for an inspected view.
+They are shown side by side with their values.

 ![Screenshot of the Inspector](./assets/inspector.jpeg)

 ### Statistics View
+A screenshot of the device statistics page that shows you information about the currently running device.
+This screen is currently WIP.
 ![Screenshot of the Logger](./assets/statistics.png)

 ### Console
+A screenshot of the console when activated from the reporter view.
+Console logs from both Swift and your app are shown here.

 ![Screenshot of the Console](./assets/console.png)

 # Contact